marcosabreu39/hangman-web/README.md

 ## Steps to execute Hangman-Web application locally

-Clone this remository and hanman-backend repository;
+Clone this repository and hanman-backend repository;

 Use your prefered Angular IDE (I prefer vscode);